francisz3/Allocate-Schedule-Visualiser/README.md

 - Simple and intuitive UI to input your available class time slots.

-- Utilises the Puppeteer JS Library to scrape all your classes for each unit.

 - Automatically generates schedules based on the timeslots of your units.

 - Easily toggle between different scheduling options.